 In South Africa, International Day of Women and Girls in science is observed through a range of activities.
 These include awareness campaigns, workshops and seminars aimed at promoting the importance of gender equality in science and inspiring young girls to pursue scientific careers.
 South Africa celebrates this international observance on the 11th of February alongside the rest of the world, highlighting the importance of science and technology as drivers of development, and the crucial role women and girls must play in the scientific and technological advancement of the nation.

-Facts about Women and Girls in Science
+Top 10 Facts for 2026 International Day of Women and Girls in Science in South Africa

 In the News and Trending in South Africa for International Day of Women and Girls in Science